 Re-using items is a cornerstone principle of permaculture because re-using items empowers us to obtain a second yield while being more efficient and reducing waste.

-I used a free community ask and offer app to get all the plant pots shown in the picture below.
+I used a free community ask and offer app, like freegle, to get all the plant pots shown in the picture below.

-3 people in my local community helped me out with my permaculture project, all of them in walking distance from mine.
+3 people in my local community helped me out at the very start of my permaculture project.
+All of them lived within walking distance of me.

-What's great is that there's no direct contact needed, I simply arranged a time and picked them off their doorstep.
-They were so happy to give away something they wanted to throw in the bin!
+It was great because there was no direct contact needed.
+I simply arranged a time and picked them off their doorstep, which was convenient for them as sometimes they weren't in.
+They told me they were so happy to give away something instead of throwing it in the bin!

 I used an app called "Freegle" which you can find on the app/play store.